Jatin-kumar-10/Battery-Performance-Analysis/README.md

 ### Step 1: Download the Dataset from Kaggle

 1. Visit the following [Kaggle dataset page](https://www.kaggle.com/datasets/patrickfleith/nasa-battery-dataset/data).

-2. Click on the "Download" button to get the dataset.
-It will be a ZIP file containing multiple CSV files.
-3. After downloading, unzip the file to a directory of your choice.
+2. After downloading, unzip the file to a directory of your choice.

 ### Step 2: Clone the Repository